bitrise-io/devcenter/_articles/en/bitrise-cli/secrets.md

     weight: 28

 ---
-Secrets can be accessed and used in a similar way as App Env Vars, the main difference is that **secrets are not stored as part of the build configuration**.
+Secrets can be accessed and used in a similar way as app Env Vars, the main difference is that **secrets are not stored as part of the build configuration**.

 When you run a build locally, with the Bitrise CLI, the secrets are read from a `.bitrise.secrets.yml` file, which is expected to be in the same directory